-- 4. Adjust the focus if necessary, by opening the cover on the side of the projector and sliding the focus lever. - 5.
+- 4. Adjust the focus if necessary, by turning the focus ring. - 5.
 Press Enter to select Yes.

 A flashing green circle appears in the upper left corner of your projected image.

 6. Touch the center of the circle with the tip of the pen.